-To learn more about waste management please visit: www.dffe.gov.za

-Forestry, Fisheries and the Environment REPUBLIC OF SOUTH AFRICA atrick Mtebule is an emerging entrepreneur in bioprospecting from Burgersdorp near Izaneen in Limpopo.
+To learn more about waste management please visit: www.dffe.gov.za atrick Mtebule is an emerging entrepreneur in bioprospecting from Burgersdorp near Tzaneen in Limpopo.
 The founder of Dinda Technologies has found a niche market in producing health and lifestyle products from a fruit that grows in his backyard.